needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/general-setup.md

 This section will walk you through the steps to create an XR Origin camera rig for a head-mounted device and create the basic building blocks of XR interactivity.

-These steps will guide you through setup to use the action-based behaviors, which is the recommended path.
+These steps will guide you through setup to use [Input Actions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.7/manual/Actions.html) to indirectly read input from one or more controls, which is the recommended path.

-## Action-based vs Device-based behaviors

-Several behaviors, such as the [Snap Turn Provider](locomotion.md#snap-turn-provider), have two variants: an Action-based behavior and a Device-based behavior.
-Action-based behaviors use [Actions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.7/manual/Actions.html) to indirectly read input from one or more controls.
-Device-based behaviors use [`InputDevice.TryGetFeatureValue`](https://docs.unity3d.com/ScriptReference/XR.InputDevice.TryGetFeatureValue.html) to read input directly from an [`InputDevice`](https://docs.unity3d.com/ScriptReference/XR.InputDevice.html) from a specific control configured on the behavior itself.

-It is recommended that you use the Action-based variant instead of the Device-based variant to take advantage of the benefits that the Input System package provides.
-For example, it separates the logical inputs from the physical inputs, and users can create and switch between customized action maps, bind multiple cross-platform controller inputs to a single semantic action, and use event callbacks of input actions.
-Some features of the XR Interaction Toolkit package, such as the XR Device Simulator, are only supported when using input actions.

 ## Import starter assets